alphonsus/alphonsus/resume.md

 ## Side Projects
 [See the complete list here](http://alphonsus.github.io/projects)

-- Ragna-Market.com — an online marketplace for a MMORPG gmae
+- Ragna-Market.com — an online marketplace for an MMORPG gmae
 - Supernaught — an indie game development group
 - Codigo — a note-taking app for programming, made with Electron
 - HN Reader — A Hacker News reader client app for iOS using the Hacker News API